ice-csic-astroexotic/ML-Poppyns/docs/tutorials/generator_tutorial.md

-Once a set of synthetic populations has been created by running the `run_simulation_set.py` script with one of the simulator types described in the section [Simulating neutron star populations](simulator_tutorial.md), we can generate a synthetic representation of this simulations that is readable by a machine-learning pipeline.
+Once a set of synthetic populations has been created by running the `run_simulation_set.py` script with one of the simulator types described in the section [Simulating neutron star populations](simulator_tutorial.md), we can generate a synthetic representation of these simulations that is readable by a machine-learning pipeline.
 Depending on the type of simulations that has been performed, two types of generator scripts

 * `pypopsyn/generator/generate_dataset_full.py`